mmayeras/mmayeras.github.io/content/posts/openshift/ipsec/ipsecns.md

 ```

 {{< admonition warning >}}
-  Ensure thne name used in the certutil command match the name used in the openssl pkcs12 -export command used previsouly
+  Ensure thne name used in the certutil command matches the name used in the openssl pkcs12 -export command used previously
 {{< /admonition >}}

 {{< admonition >}}